MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 .. admonition:: directional_method

     To trace the filaments in each slice of the tomogram, the local direction of the filament has to be estimated.
-    There are two methods available: :guilabel:`PREDICTED` and :guilabel:`CONVOLUTION`.
+    There are two methods available: :guilabel:`PREDICTED` and :guilabel:`CONVOLUTION`:

-    With :guilabel:`PREDICTED` you use the predicted direction learned by crYOLO.
+        * With :guilabel:`PREDICTED` you use the predicted direction learned by crYOLO.
 This is the recommended method.

-    With :guilabel:`CONVOLUTION` an elliposid mask with the width given by :guilabel:`filament_width` is rotated and convolved with the input image.
+        * With :guilabel:`CONVOLUTION` an elliposid mask with the width given by :guilabel:`filament_width` is rotated and convolved with the input image.
 The direction with the highest response gives the local direction of the filament.
 This method is mainly for backwards compatibility with earlier crYOLO versions (< 1.8).

 In the :guilabel:`Tomography options` tab also simply activate the checkbox :guilabel:`tomogram`.
 The default parameters for the other options should be ok for most cases.